guillaumeparra/stockshot-browser/README.md

 # Stockshot Browser

-A professional video file explorer designed for industry workflows.
+A video file explorer designed for industry workflows.
 Built with Python 3 and PySide6 for cross-platform compatibility and maximum responsiveness.

 ## Features